observeinc/observe-export/README.md

-# Observe-CSV
+# Observe-Export
-A python tool (and library) to easily export data from Observe worksheets and datasets from the command line, including files larger than the maximum size configurable in the UI (100k rows).
+A python tool (and library) to easily export data as CSV or JSON from Observe worksheets and datasets from the command line, including files larger than the maximum size configurable in the UI (100k rows).

 ## Dependencies & Requirements